abhicsng007/disney-hotstar-OTT-clone/README.md

 # Disney+hotstar OTT clone

 This a disney+hotstar clone made with react.js,node.js,express.js and MongoDB.Used tmdb API for fetching movie data.
 UI is designed using react.js.
-Login/Register functionality is implemented using node/express and MongoDB.Icons are used from fontawesome.Currently working on adding more functionalities including a recommendation system.
+Login/Register functionality is implemented using node/express and MongoDB.Icons are used from fontawesome.Currently working on adding more functionalities.

 ## Installation